electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 we have two pins (pin 36 and 37) labelled <tt>UART_RX/GPIOA7</tt> and
 <tt>UART_TX/GPIOB0</tt>.
 With a multimeter those two pins are tracked to the
 unpopulated header labelled <tt>J1</tt>.
 Time to solder a pin header and connect a TTL to USB adapter.
 But HEI!
 Wait!
 What's the baud rate?
-A quck check with an oscilloscope (some trial and error works too) revealed it's <tt>38400bps</tt>.
+A quick check with an oscilloscope (some trial and error works too) revealed it's <tt>38400bps</tt>.

 <figure>